Coconut oil is a natural moisturizer. Many people with eczema find that it soothes the skin and relieves symptoms such as dryness and itchiness.

 - Probiotics.
 Regularly taking probiotics may also help prevent eczema flare-ups.

 Applying coconut oil is a natural way to keep the skin hydrated.
-This may be especially beneficial during flare-ups of eczema symptoms.
-Continuing to use the oil between flare-ups may prevent symptoms from returning or becoming worse.
+This may be especially beneficial during flare-ups of eczema symptoms, and using it consistently might help prevent symptoms from returning or becoming worse.

 A person can purchase virgin coconut oil online or find it in some supermarkets and health stores.

-Using coconut oil regularly can moisturize the skin, reduce itchiness, and lower the risk of infection.
-However, as always, speak to a doctor before adding a natural remedy to a course of treatment.
+Using coconut oil regularly may moisturize the skin, reduce itchiness, and lower the risk of infection.
+However, as always, speak with a healthcare professional and do a patch test before using this natural remedy.